facebookarchive/php-graph-sdk/README.md

 Tests
 -----

-Create a test app on [Facebook Developers](https://developers.facebook.com) and add your credentials to `tests/FacebookTestCredentials.php`.
+Create a test app on [Facebook Developers](https://developers.facebook.com), then create `tests/FacebookTestCredentials.php` from `tests/FacebookTestCredentials.php.dist` and edit it to add your credentials.

 The tests can be executed by running this command from the tests directory: